Dr Katharine Wilkinson: “The climate crisis is a leadership crisis”

-Best-selling author and acclaimed TED speaker Dr Katharine Wilkinson pauses and takes a big sip of coffee.
+Best-selling author and acclaimed TED speaker Dr Katharine Wilkinson pauses and takes a large sip of coffee.
 I’ve just asked her where she thinks it’s all gone wrong.
-It’s a loaded question for 9am on a Monday morning in Atlanta, Georgia, where she is speaking to me from.
+It’s a loaded question for 9am on a Monday morning in Atlanta, Georgia, where she speaks to me from.

 After a moment, she replies: “For dominant society there has been a divergence from the profound interconnectedness of life on this planet.
 Where we are in this moment is about reclaiming that connection, finding our rightful role as participants in life force, as collaborators and helpers.”

-It’s a problem, Dr Wilkinson says, that is rooted in the global economy – “constructed in some sense from an understanding of connection, supply linked with demand, yet not at all understanding it in reality.
+It’s a problem, she says, that’s rooted in the global economy – “constructed in some sense from an understanding of connection, supply linked with demand, yet not at all understanding it in reality.
 I think it is that fragmentation, and its extractive nature, that is at the crux of the challenge that we face.”

 Not all humans have lost this connection, of course.
 Dr Wilkinson reminds me of the startling fact that Indigenous peoples – who live on 5% of the world’s land area – are guardians to 80% of the world’s biodiversity.
 And yet, these communities are still fighting for Free, Prior and Informed Consent – in short, the ability to say yes or no, from the outset, to development on their ancestral land or to using their resources.

-A key road to righting this wrong, Dr Wilkinson believes, is addressing gender inequality.
+A key road to righting this wrong, she believes, is addressing gender inequality.
 In her famous TED Talk,which has been watched 2 million times, she says: “the primary link between women, girls and a warming world is not life but death.”